Corinne Rey-Bellet

 Corinne Rey-Bellet (2 August 1972 - 30 April 2006) was a Swiss alpine skier.
 Rey-Bellet shared a World Championship silver medal in the downhill event in St. Moritz in 2003 (tying with Alexandra Meissnitzer) and won a total of five World Cup races, three downhill and two super-G. Her double win at St Anton am Arlberg on 16 January 1999 is the first and only double win on the same day in the women's Alpine World Cup.
-She retired in 2003 due to a series of injuries sustained to her right knee.
+She retired in 2003 due to a series of injuries.

 On 30 April 2006, her husband Gerold Stadler murdered her and her brother, shortly after she separated from him.
 He killed himself two days later.
-Her murder attracted a significant amount of public attention and resulted in increased political and institutional pressure to fight domestic violence, and influenced the debate on changing Swiss gun laws.
-Stadler was a captain in the Swiss Armed Forces, and used his service pistol in her murder; following her death, rules were changed to prohibit the keeping of military ammunition by soldiers at home.
+Her murder attracted a significant amount of public attention and resulted in increased political and institutional pressure to fight domestic violence.
+It also influenced the debate on changing Swiss gun laws; Stadler was a captain in the Swiss Armed Forces, and used his service pistol to murder her.
+Following her death, gun laws were changed to prohibit the keeping of military ammunition by soldiers at home.
 In 2021, Rey-Bellet was honored by the Swiss government as part of the Hommage 2021 project to honor women significant to Swiss history.

 Early life

-Rey-Bellet was born 2 August 1972 in Les Crosets in Valais, Switzerland, to Adrien "Le Sheriff" Rey-Bellet and Verena Rey-Bellet.
+Rey-Bellet was born on 2 August 1972 in Les Crosets in Valais, Switzerland, to Adrien "Le Sheriff" Rey-Bellet and Verena Rey-Bellet.
 She had a brother, Alain, two years her junior.
 Rey-Bellet was bilingual in French and German as her mother was from German-speaking Basel.
 Her father's family were locally influential and powerful landowners who at times had harsh conflicts with their neighbors over their wealth.

 She grew up skiing, developing an interest in it from her early childhood.
 She took college classes in Martigny in economics, though attended few in her first year, instead preferring to ski.